-I think the Bears will be better this year, and if they can win on

-Saturday - despite Brevard's only having four wins since starting the program in 2006, they're playing at home and already have a game under their

-doing quite well now and

-they deserve the credit for it

-all.
-However, win or lose,

-they are champions!
-Our

-team shirt has 'WE ME' and

-that is why they are playing

-so well and I hope they don't

-peak until tournament time.

-Continued from p1 belts, unlike the Bears - I think they could be a six- or seven-win team this year.
-Depth will be an issue, but if the team can keep it together health wise.
-I think we'll see quite a bit of improvement from them this time around.
-And at some point Saturdayevening I'll brave the hurricane to seek out Brevard assistant Jerry Mynatt. the second head coach in Pikeville College history and the one who led the Bears to their only playoff appearance.
+I think the Bears will be better this year, and if they can win Saturday - despite Brevard's only having four wins since starting the program in 2006, they're playing at home and already have a game under their ■ Continued from p1 belts, unlike the Bears - I think they could be a six- or seven-win team this year.
+Depth will be an issue, but if the team can keep it together health wise, I think we'll see quite a bit of improvement from them this time around.
+And at some point Saturday evening I'll brave the hurricane to seek out Brevard assistant Jerry Mynatt, the second head coach in Pikeville College history and the one who led the Bears to their only playoff appearance.
 Despite the humidity and my pending visit to the eye of a torrential storm, you've got to admit this is a great time to be a sports nut.
-Continued from p1 up what they say, too.
-Kimbo Blevins summed up Allen Central's frame of mind, saying "We are the team to beat!"
+AC ing.
+The Rebels have a balanced offense and are extremely aggressive.
+They can attack from any position on the floor.
+They are not selfish.
+They don't care who gets the point as long as they get the point.
+"It is all about the team no one person is the most important and without your teammates, you are nothing," said AC Rebel Brittany Smith.
+"I could not ask for a better performance," Maynard exclaimed.
+"They have a balanced attack, a very good transition game, and cover the floor well.
+Our middles have given a new meaning to 'surfing the net.'
+We are doing quite well now and up what they say, too. they deserve the credit for it all.
+However, win or lose, they are champions!
+Our team shirt has 'WE ME' and that is why they are playing so well and I hope they don't peak until tournament time.
+They believe in themselves."
+Allen Central is a confident team.
+The Rebels back Continued from p1 Kimbo Blevins summed up Allen Central's frame of mind, saying "We are the team to beat!
 It's safe to say Allen Central's 14 wins in their first 15 matches backs up that statement.
 The proof is in the wins.
-They believe in themselves."
-Allen Central is a confi-'surfing the net.'
-We are dent team.
-The Rebels back Back-to-back homers by rookies help Pirates win THE ASSOCIATED PRESS CINCINNATI - It's too carly to say if Pittsburgh's three-way deal at the trade deadline is paying off, but the Pirates can dream, can't they?
-Rookies Brandon Moss and Andy LaRoche, two of the players acquired by Pittsburgh in a six-player deal on July 31, hit back-to-back home runs to help the last-place Pirates snap a 10-game-losing streak with a 3-2 win over the Cincinnati Reds on Tuesday night.
-"Basically, we've been pressing the last few games." said Moss, who had a careerhigh three hits and is hitting .366 (15-for-41) with four home runs and six RBI in his last 11 games.
+Back-to-back homers by rookies help Pirates win THE ASSOCIATED PRESS CINCINNATI - It's too early to say if Pittsburgh's three-way deal at the trade deadline is paying off, but the Pirates can dream, can't they?
+Rookies Brandon Moss and Andy LaRoche, two of the players acquired by Pittsburgh in a six-player deal on July 31. hit back-to-back home runs to help the last-place Pirates snap a 10-game losing streak with a 3-2 win over the Cincinnati Reds on Tuesday night.
+"Basically, we've been pressing the last few games," said Moss, who had a careerhigh three hits and is hitting .366 (15-for-41) with four home runs and six RBI in his last 11 games.
 "It's hard enough playing baseball and winning games without pressing.
 It's a roller-coaster with ups and downs, and we've been on a prolonged down."
-Moss and LaRoche were both acquired in a three-way trade on July 31 that sent left fielder Manny Ramirez from fect ninth for his 18th save in 23 opportunities.
+Moss and LaRoche were both acquired in a three-way trade on July 31 that sent left fielder Manny Ramirez from the Red Sox to the Dodgers and left fielder Jáson Bay from the Pirates to Boston.
+The homers helped righthander Ian Snell win for the second time in three starts.
+Snell (6-10) lasted six innings, giving up seven hits and two runs - one earned.
+He struck out five.
+Matt Capps pitched a per- 23 opportunities.